Isoperimetric Inequality on Manifolds with Quadratically Decaying Curvature: Manifolds with (QD) curvature

-We recall the following lemma from \cite{SSi}.
-We mention that in \cite{SSi}, the authors only consider the case $n_*\ge 3$.
-However, by the estimates from \cite{HNS}, the result can be easily extended to $n_*\ge 2$ by the same argument. \begin{lemma}\cite[Lemma~2.2]{SSi} Let $M$ be a manifold with ends defined by \eqref{eq_manifold}.
-Then, for each $1\le i\le l$,
+We now recall the following lemma from \cite{SSi}.
+We note that in \cite{SSi}, the authors only treated the case $n_* \ge 3$.
+However, by applying the estimates from \cite{HNS}, the same argument extends the result to $n_* \ge 2$ without difficulty.